Detroit Health Department: The peak of the Detroit Health Department

 Due to advances in technology and treatment, especially vaccines, the number of contagious diseases in the US, and in the city of Detroit, began to decrease.
-And in the 1960s and the quality of services that were offered through the Detroit Health Department at Herman Kiefer began to deteriorate.
-By the mid 1960s two of Herman Kiefer's 7 pavilions had been closed and demolished to construct Clare M. Sanders Elementary School and the hospital portion of the campus had scaled back on its tuberculosis clinic operations.
+Also, in the 1960s, the quality of services that were offered through the Detroit Health Department at Herman Kiefer began to deteriorate.
+By the mid 1960s, two of Herman Kiefer's 7 pavilions had been closed and demolished to construct Clare M. Sanders Elementary School, and the hospital portion of the campus had scaled back on its tuberculosis clinic operations.

-By the 1980s, most of the hospital's campus was converted for uses such as a general hospital, medical clinic, laboratories, a drug treatment center, and a state psychiatric ward.
+By the 1980s, most of the hospital's campus was converted to uses such as a general hospital, medical clinic, laboratories, a drug treatment center, and a state psychiatric ward.
 At this time Herman Kiefer Hospital was renamed to Herman Kiefer Complex.
-Between 1980 and 2010 the Detroit Health Department went from providing over 40 services and programs to the public to around 30, and the number of clinics that it had throughout the city reduced from 10 in 1980, to 5 in 1988, and down to 2 (outside of Herman Kiefer) in 2007.
+Between 1980 and 2010, the Detroit Health Department went from providing over 40 services and programs to the public to around 30, and the number of clinics that it had throughout the city reduced from 10 in 1980, to 5 in 1988, and down to 2 (outside of Herman Kiefer) in 2007.
 It was also during this time that the name of the Detroit Health Department was changed to the Detroit Department of Health and Wellness Promotion (DHWP) in 2004 by the Health Director at that time, Noble Maseru.
 Maseru wanted the public to be aware of the department's focus on public health education and prevention, and at this time a majority of the programs that had not been unfunded maintained this focus.
 Although there was a lot of downsizing during this time due to the loss of grant funding for some programs, the Detroit Health Department was still the main provider of public health services in the City of Detroit especially for those Detroiters who were uninsured or under-insured.